GuanceCloud/guance-docs/docs/en/integrations/huawei_SYS.AS.md

 ### Verify

 1. In「Management / Crontab Config」check whether the automatic triggering configuration exists for the corresponding task,In addition, you can view task records and logs to check whether exceptions exist
-2. On the observation cloud platform, click 「Infrastructure / Custom」 to check whether asset information exists
+2. On the Guance platform, click 「Infrastructure / Custom」 to check whether asset information exists
-3. On the observation cloud platform, press 「Metrics」 to check whether monitoring data exists
+3. On the Guance platform, press 「Metrics」 to check whether monitoring data exists

 ## Metric {#metric}
-Configure HUAWEI SYS.CBR monitoring.
-The default indicator set is as follows.
-You can collect more indicators by configuring them [Huawei CloudMonitor Metrics Details](https://support.huaweicloud.com/usermanual-as/as_06_0105.html){:target="_blank"}
+Configure HUAWEI CLOUD SYS.CBR monitoring.
+The default metric set is as follows.
+You can collect more metrics by configuring them [HUAWEI CLOUD Monitor Metrics Details](https://support.huaweicloud.com/usermanual-as/as_06_0105.html){:target="_blank"}

 | Metric Name | Descriptive | Unit | Dimension |
 | :---: | :---: | :---: | :---: |